Hudxin/Gorilla-Tag-Mods/README.md

 # Gorilla-Tag-Mods
 these are the current and the most updated gorilla tag mods!
-I have made some and been working on some for a long time
+I have made some and been working on some for a long time I even added ZOLO'S TROLL MENU, for free!
+This normally costs money, but anything for the community!